nikolajRoager/traffic_simulation/design_documents/Lane.md

-A custom container for storing vehicles on a road
+A custom container for storing vehicles on a road in sorted order
 ============

 no default container really works well in this case, std::set comes close ... but I do not trust it to always work when the sorting key changes.

 This container will only be used for the RoadVehicle class, but will work for anything T, with a < operator for T and double

 Prerequisites
 -------
 This must be a fully functioning C++ container, compatible with all algorithms in the \<algorithm\> header (it will not be a sequence container, since the order of insertion fundamentally does not matter)

 The pre-requisite for this container is that vehicles are sorted based on position.